-One of the reasons I started The Mindful Musings of a Gingernut, was to offload some of the things in my mind, in the hope that it would free up some space, and in turn, help me to process some of my musings in a more productive way.
+One of the reasons I created The Mindful Musings of a Gingernut, was to offload some of the things running around my mind, in the hope that it would free up some space, and in turn, help me to process some of my thoughts in a more productive way.

-Since creating the blog, writing things down has certainly helped me to reflect and understand some of the jumbled chaos in my noddle.
+Since creating the blog, writing things down has certainly helped me to reflect and to start to understand some of the jumbled chaos in my noddle.

-However, I increasingly find that when my mind is in overdrive, I become too scared to put pen to paper.
+However, I tend to find that when my mind is in overdrive, I become too scared to put pen to paper.

-Sometimes there are things going on in life that I so badly want to write about, but I fear that my openness will offend or upset people, or I am simply making myself vulnerable by publicly opening up about things.
+Sometimes there are things going on in life that I so badly want to write about, but I fear my openness will offend or upset people, or I am simply making myself vulnerable by publicly opening up about things.

 Yet I know that to be able to write during these times would help me to process what is going on and to move forwards with a much free’er, clearer mind.

-One of my lovely Blogging friends, The Wellbeing Blogger, posted on Instagram this week about ‘Patience’ as part of her Free 7 day Mindfulness Training programme.
-Her words really struck me.
-“Sometimes things don’t go as we wish them too.
+One of my favourite bloggers, The Wellbeing Blogger, posted on Instagram last year about ‘Patience’ as part of her Free 7 day Mindfulness Training programme.
+Her words really struck me: “Sometimes things don’t go as we wish them too.
 Other times they happen in a different timeline…we need to have patience and we need to let things unfold in their own time…All that is meant to be will be”

 That seems to put quite a lot in the hands of fate.

-However, right now, taking a chance on fate, might just be the right thing to do.
+However, taking a chance on fate, is sometimes the only thing you can do.